- HOME

 Sports Medicine, Arthroscopy and Rehabilitation

 There are outstanding developments in sports and exercise medicine, traumatology, physical therapy, and rehabilitation.
 One can say that from injury to return to play, involves a range of topics in sports and exercise medicine.
-Research in sports traumatology, physical therapeutics, and sports medicine involves in-vivo and in-vitro investigational pre-clinical and /or clinical studies.
-Scientific areas include integration of sports medicine, sports traumatology and arthroplasty, prevention and rehabilitation of sports injuries, chronic disease onset, and biomechanics.
+Research in sports traumatology involves in-vivo and in-vitro investigational pre-clinical and /or clinical studies.
+Scientific areas include integration of medicine, traumatology, chronic disease onset, arthroplasty, rehabilitation and biomechanics.
 In addition, comprehensive studies and research advances pertaining to the prediction, assessment, and management of sports injuries may help an athlete to perform better or return to sport earlier after an injury.

 World Record breaking mindset